CCurl/min-ed/README.md

 # A minimal text editor

-This is a minialistic editor inspired by, and somewhat similar to, an extremely stripped-down version of VI.
+This is a minialistic text editor inspired by, and somewhat similar to, an extremely stripped-down version of VI.

+**NOTE: There is NO UNDO in this editor.
+Use 'L' to reload the file from disk.**

 There are 4 modes in the editor: